-This is one of those recipes I did not fully appreciate when I was younger, but now I can’t get enough of it.
+This is a very old recipe that my mom has made for years.
 The ingredients are simple and you probably have all of them in your kitchen right now, except possibly for one – Salad Supreme seasoning from McCormick.
-It’s a mixture of salt, sesame seed, celery ceed, red pepper and black pepper.
-If you don’t own a jar of this seasoning mix, you could always just add your own seasoning blend – fresh herbs from the garden, a bit of salt and pepper, etc.
+It’s a mixture of salt, sesame seed, celery seed, red pepper, and black pepper.
+If you don’t own a jar of this seasoning mix, you could always just add your own seasoning blend – fresh herbs from the garden, a bit of salt and pepper.

 - 10-16 carrots, peeled and cut into thin sticks